OmkarTipugade/mobiscroll/README.md

 - **Resource List**: Allows adding and displaying a list of resources.
 - **Schedule Table**: Displays a schedule table with events for each resource and day.
 - **Event Management**: Supports adding, dragging, and resizing events within the schedule table.
+- **Event Deleted!
+Pop-Up Message**: When an event is deleted, a pop-up message will appear stating: "Event Deleted!".

 ## Usage Guidelines